CloudyPhia/UnoFreestyle/README.md

 - As a user, I want to be able to discard specific cards of my choosing.
 However, if I have no cards left, I don't want the ability to discard.
 - As a user, I want to be able to view my list of cards on my turn.
+- As a user, I want to be able to save my game's progress to file
+- As a user, I want to be able to (and presented with the option to) load my past game from file

 ## Future Implementations (coming soon!)
 - Multiple player functionality with 2-4 players